chu-sainte-justine/ICCA-AttributeID-Solver/readme.md

 In order to run this code you must:

-1. Setup a python environment with access to the libraries listed in requirements.txt
+1. Setup a python environment with access to the libraries listed in requirements.txt by running:
+   `chmod +x create_conda_env.sh` if necessary, and then `./create_conda_env.sh`

 2. Run, in order:
   1. python unique_variables_extraction.py
   2. python refresh_variables.py